amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## BLACK WOMAN

 - Don't knock at my door, little child,
--        I cannot let you in.
+- {:.indent-3}I cannot let you in.
 - You know not what a world this is
--        Of cruelty and sin.
+- {:.indent-3}Of cruelty and sin.
 - Wait in the still eternity
--        Until I come to you,
+- {:.indent-3}Until I come to you,
 - The world is cruel, cruel, child,
--        I cannot let you in!
+- {:.indent-3}I cannot let you in!

 - Don't knock at my heart, little one,
--        I cannot bear the pain
+- {:.indent-3}I cannot bear the pain
 - Of turning deaf-ear to your call
--        Time and time again!
+- {:.indent-3}Time and time again!
 - You do not know the monster men
--        Inhabiting the earth.
+- {:.indent-3}Inhabiting the earth.
 - Be still, be still, my precious child,
--        I must not give you birth!
+- {:.indent-3}I must not give you birth!